 STEM200 Research (and Design) Courses

-(3) Present your findings at a STEM200 Students Symposium
+(2) Present your findings at a STEM Students Symposium

 If you are a high school student interested in participating in one of these projects, please complete a concurrent enrollment form and receive approval from Student Recruitment & Outreach to enroll.

-If you are a scientists, engineers, and researchers interested in serving as a project advisor, please contact Gloria Liu at firstname.lastname@example.org for more information.
+If you are a scientists, engineers, and researchers, please contact Gloria Liu at firstname.lastname@example.org for more information about becoming a project advisor or supporting student research.

-Design, build and test a component of a lunabot in preparation for 2015 NASA Lunabotic Mining Competition.
+Design, build and test a component of a robot in preparation for 2016 NASA Robotic Mining Competition.

 Professor, Mechanical Design & Mathematics